sine2pi/ASR-model/README.md

 ## Echo

-### Zero-Value Processing ASR model with Voice-modulated Rotary Position Encoding. (vRoPE)

-#### All of this is currently being tested and none of it is confirmed to work at all.
+Zero-Value Processing ASR model with Voice-modulated Rotary Position Encoding. (vRoPE) (All of this is currently being tested and none of it is confirmed to work at all)

-### Leveraging Silence for Natural Generation Stopping
+Leveraging Silence for Natural Generation Stopping

-#### Intuition: Help the model learn to naturally stop at silence.

 By scaling attention scores related to pad/silence tokens down to near zero, we are creating a consistent pattern that the model can learn:

 ```python